w3c/webappsec/specs/subresourceintegrity/spec.markdown

 <section>
 #### Priority

-User agents MUST provide a mechanism of determining the relative priority of two hash functions.
-That is, if a user agent implemented a function like
-<dfn>getPrioritizedHashFunction(a, b)</dfn> it would return the hash function
-the user agent considers the most collision-resistant.
-For example, `getPrioritizedHashFunction('SHA-256', 'SHA-512')` would return
+User agents MUST provide a mechanism of determining the relative priority of two hash functions and return the empty string if the priority is equal.
+That is, if a user agent implemented a function like <dfn>getPrioritizedHashFunction(a, b)</dfn> it would return the hash function the user agent considers the most collision-resistant.
+For example, `getPrioritizedHashFunction('SHA-256', 'SHA-512')` would return `SHA-512` and `getPrioritizedHashFunction('SHA-256', 'SHA-256')` would return the empty string.
-`SHA-512`.

-If both algorithms are equally strong, the user agent SHOULD ensure that there is a consistent ordering.
 </section><!-- /Framework::Cryptographic hash functions::Priority -->

 </section><!-- /Framework::Cryptographic hash functions -->